scottwat86/scottwat86.github.io/index.md

 Thanks to Jeffrey Hu for the resource:
 https://github.com/zhiwehu/Python-programming-exercises/blob/master/100%2B%20Python%20challenging%20programming%20exercises.txt

+## 05-29-2019
+Worked on refining my Atom enviroment and and ~2.5hr of Fixnter training.
+Fixnter Rank: Experienced Intermediate

 ## 05-28-2019
 Short night tonight.
 Need to catch of from the slacking weekend but have a day job deadline to finish.